 Felicia Gilljam (@skepticbee on twitter) used to be a biology student but decided to become a programmer instead.
 When she's not doing skepticy stuff she usually keeps bees, plays computer games or reads webcomics.

 Melanie is a freelance editor and writer who just moved to a small town outside Minneapolis with her husband and two young kids.
 When not counting how often the words "pride," "liberty," and "freedom" are used in local business, road, and pet names, she spends her time wrangling commas, making colon jokes, and raising her two kids to be critical thinkers.
 She is the managing editor of Skepchick Events, a Grounded Parents admin, and a Skepchick contributor.
 You can find her on Twitter as @MelMall, on Facebook, and on Google+

 DrRubidium is an analytical chemist that spends her days finding needles in needlestacks.
 Also a science communicator, she focuses on the the science behind everyday stuff and pop culture.

-I am a high school English teacher from Ohio (insert cheerleader kick here)!
-I am emphatic!
-I am skeptical!
-I am nifty!
-My boyfriend says we can get a potbellied pig someday and name him Bacon.
-I have a little boy whose pseudonym is SC, although he has recently asked that we change his name to Henry.
-When asked for a comment to add on my bio, he stated, "My mommy's new glasses are so cool!"
+Tori is a high school English teacher from Ohio (insert cheerleader kick here)!
+She is emphatic!
+She is skeptical!
+She is nifty!
+Her boyfriend says that they can get a potbellied pig someday and name him Bacon.
+She has a little boy whose pseudonym is SC, although he has recently asked that his name be changed to Henry.
+When asked for a comment to add on this bio, he asked, "Why do we sound like a bad '70's cop show?"
 So there's that.